How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Moderate

-What is the difference between Portugal D3, D7, and D8 Digital Nomad visas?
+What is the difference between Portugal GTP, D3, D7, and D8 Digital Nomad visas?

 The D7 and Digital Nomad visas are lifestyle-driven options, ideal for those with offshore income or remote work setups.
-The D3 visa is designed for professionals with a clear role or project in Portugal.
+The D3 visa and the GTP are designed for professionals with a clear role or project in Portugal.

 Remote founders can start with D7, but later shift toward Portugal-based activity for family or long-term plans.
-In those cases, a D3 structured through a university can offer a better fit.
+In those cases, the GTP structured through a university can offer a better fit.
 But if the income remains fully offshore and there’s no local engagement, D7 or Digital Nomad may still be the natural choice — provided the presence rules and tax exposure are acceptable.

 What the visas are based on